Research project / business internship

 Research report

-Research reports include an abstract, plain language summary*, introduction, materials & methods, results, conclusion & discussion, and references.
+Research reports include an abstract, plain language summary, introduction, materials and methods, results, conclusion and discussion, and references.

 Business internship reports include a management summary, plain language summary*, introduction, company analysis, market analysis, research conducted, results, discussion, conclusions and recommendations, references, and a personal experience report.

-*A plain language summary (layman summary) is a ~500-word summary specifically aimed at informing laymen about the content of the project.
+A plain language summary (or layman summary) is a ~500-word summary specifically aimed at informing laymen about the content of the project.
 The target audience is able to understand biology at high school level.

 Final presentation